Fantastic News !

 will fund us through their Enablement grant and Capital grant awards.

-This will help us to progress through the next steps with the proposal to put Solar PV panels on the sports hall roof of the Auchrannie Spa Hotel.
+This will help us to progress through the next steps with the proposal to put Solar PV panels on a building or land on Arran.

 It will cover all the front end professional services work like legal, technical, planning, financial, community engagement and share offer preparation.